 You bought new running shoes three weeks before your race.

-- Why new shoes cause blisters and how to prevent them
+- Why new shoes cause blisters and how to prevent them during break-in

 The most significant changes in how your shoe cushions your foot happen in the first 150–300 miles.